 Many people hear the term “communications” and have their minds immediately jump to “meeting.”
 Meetings have developed a reputation for being time wasters, and if handled improperly, yours could follow suit.
 However, with brief, communicative meetings held at the beginning of the day, many meetings that would otherwise interrupt a workflow later can be eliminated.
 With improved communications, your workforce can meet smarter, not more frequently.

 Communication can also assist you in rooting out the operational hang-ups that are affecting productivity.
 Encouraging your employees to bring up any inefficiencies they experience is a great way to leverage communications to assist you in optimizing your internal processes.

 Limit Interruptions as Possible

 Finally, how often have you found that your communications have actually gotten in the way of your productivity?
 Are you interrupted every so often by a bing announcing that a message that doesn’t concern you has been delivered, or worse, that a non-work-related app wants your attention?

 There are certain applications that allow you to limit notifications of these kinds from delivering during certain hours, so you may consider requiring them as a part of your company’s Bring Your Own Device strategy, or even distributing work devices to your employees if your budget allows for it.
 The fewer interruptions to the workday there are, the more productive focus can be lent to the task at hand.

-For assistance in implementing any of these measures, the staff at Michell Consulting Group is here.
-Give us a call at 305-592-5620 for more assistance.
+For assistance in implementing any of these measures, the staff at COMPANYNAME is here.
+Give us a call at PHONENUMBER for more assistance.